-Last Shot of Johnny Walker (fiction word count: 150)
+Last Shot of Johnnie Walker (fiction word count: 150)

 I was peak jumping.

 If I did not have a trip on the queue, I didn’t know what to do.

 Six-month chunks of time kept my emotions in line…